nickmflorin/enumerated-literals/README.md

 ##### `parse` (_method_)

 Returns the provided value, typed as a value in the set of constant string literal values on the `EnumeratedLiterals` instance, if the value is indeed in that set.
-Otherwise, throws an `Error`.
+Otherwise, throws an `InvalidLiteralValueError`.

 ```ts
 (v: unknown, errorMessage?: string): LiteralsValue<L>;